meteorhacks/flow-components/README.md

+> This documentation is too old.
+This is not what we've right now.
+Just wait couple of weeks for the complete docs :)

 ## Flow Components

 Flow Components is a new way of building Meteor apps.
 It's a part of flow project and Flow Components is used to build the UI.